-Are “thank-you” and “night night” examples of word combinations?
+Are “thank you” and “night-night” examples of word combinations?

-Many children use these words early on and parents think that they are using two word combinations.
+Many children use these words early on and parents think that they are using two-word combinations.
 However, these phrases are “chunked” and are memorized.
 This is different than learning two different words and combining them together.
-If your child is saying, “thank-you mom,” then that’s an example of combining two different words.
+If your child is saying, “thank you, mom,” then that’s an example of combining two different words.

 My child uses a ton of single words.
 Is he ready to combine them?

-Before a child can combine two words together, he must be able to:
+This comes from SLP Lauren Lowry in her article “Combining Words Together: A Big Step in Language Development” where she says that before a child can combine two words together, he must be able to: